 It’s camping, but not the survival type

-The accommodation is at Tented Adventures’ accommodation facility at Bezhoek.
+The accommodation is at the Bezhoek Tented Camp.
 I say accommodation because even though you stay in a tent, it’s not really camping.
 If you’re used to five-star accommodation, this may be a notch or two down for you, but it’s far from survival-style camping.

 Each tent has proper carpets, beds and bedding, electricity and an en-suite shower/toilet with hot water.
 If you’ve ever done a South African stage race, this is luxury by comparison.

-- Currently, Bezhoek doesn’t offer a day-pass for mountain biking, but they are in the process of incorporating this.
+- Currently, Bezhoek doesn’t offer a day-pass for mountain biking.

 - We took our 15-year-old son along.
 He loves riding, so was fine.
 However, if you have small kids, it’s probably best to leave them at home.